 Formal concerts for all levels are held regularly each term, and a yearly School Music Competition is held.
-In addition, the boys participate in external concerts to selected public venues.
+In addition, students participate in external concerts to selected public venues.
 Informal performances are also given by a variety of chamber duos, trios and ensembles.
 The school orchestra performs at school functions and at selected concerts.

-The Music department has had a gratifying number of boys who have won an array of Music Scholarships to the most prestigious establishments, including Eton, Wellington, Winchester College, as well as placements to Junior Music Schools such as The Royal Academy of Music.
-In addition, boys with specific stand-alone skills in songwriting, composing, performing, singing, music technology, will be encouraged to work to focus their talents towards all-round scholarships, in conjunction with other subjects.
+The Music department has had a gratifying number of students who have won an array of Music Scholarships to the most prestigious establishments, including Eton, Wellington, Winchester College, as well as placements to Junior Music Schools such as The Royal Academy of Music.
+In addition, those with specific stand-alone skills in songwriting, composing, performing, singing, music technology, will be encouraged to work to focus their talents towards all-round scholarships, in conjunction with other subjects.

 There is now a strong tradition of talented composers emerging from SJB.
-Boys have entered and gained placements in prestigious classical composing competitions and Nationwide pop-based music competitions.
-The diversity and range of composing at SJB is tailored to the creative compositional direction of each individual boy and the composers club and songwriting club meet weekly.
+Pupils have entered and gained placements in prestigious classical composing competitions and Nationwide pop-based music competitions.
+The diversity and range of composing at SJB is tailored to the creative compositional direction of each individual and the composers club and songwriting club meet weekly.

 The Aims of the Art School are:

-Every boy has the opportunity to exhibit in the Annual Art Exhibition which is held in the Summer Term.
+Every pupil has the opportunity to exhibit in the Annual Art Exhibition which is held in the Summer Term.
 The Art Clubs are always popular and students are encouraged to attend these after-school activities in order to further their studies and complete additional work for their portfolios.

 Apart from the timetabled classes the Art School also provides evening classes, holiday courses and individual tuition for those students who are particularly keen to pursue their studies in the subject.